 My employee was going through a divorce around Thanksgiving, and unfortunately, she forgot to notify the Plan of the divorce within 60 days as our plan terms require.
 We informed her of this fact, but then learned that she was never made aware of her requirement to report the divorce to us in time.
 Are we on the hook for her ex-spouse’s benefits?

 Answer: Maybe.
 While the employer in the aforementioned scenario may need to provide some sort of “self-insured” coverage for the former spouse, the ramifications of not furnishing the employee and her spouse a General COBRA Rights Notice (aka Initial Rights Notice) can be far worse than just paying claims out of the employer’s pocket.
 Not only can the IRS penalize this employer with hefty (per diem) fines, but the employee/former spouse may sue the employer for the coverage rights that the former spouse was not ever made aware of.
 This can lead to a costly (and time-consuming) lawsuit, expensive claims, and a whole lot of headache for the Company, and all parties involved.
+Effective workload management strategies should be implemented to avoid such scenarios.

 A Christmas Conundrum: